CCQC/optavc/quickstart.md

 Next, create a conda environment for `psi4`.
 Do the following (`$` indicates using the terminal) :

 ```
+$ module load python/3.7-anaconda-2019.07
 $ conda create -n optavc+mpi python=3.7 psi4 -c psi4
 ```
-That creates the conda environment and installs `psi4` while we're at it.
+That first line makes `conda` visible to you, and the latter creates the conda environment and installs `psi4` while we're at it.
 To make sure everything is groovy at this point, enter that conda environment with:
 ```
 $ source activate optavc+mpi